Exchange-Traded Funds and Transparency in Over-the-Counter Markets

 58 Pages Posted: 23 Nov 2020 Last revised: 7 May 2023

 Date Written: April 10, 2020

 This paper explores a new channel through which exchange-traded funds (ETFs) can affect underlying asset prices.
 In over-the-counter markets, daily disclosure of ETF portfolio holdings increases pre-trade price transparency and thereby retail investors' bargaining power.
-I show that ETF-held municipal bonds have significantly smaller price dispersion than observationally similar non-ETF-held bonds.
+I show that ETF-held municipal bonds have significantly lower dealer markups than observationally similar non-ETF-held bonds.
 This effect cannot be explained by selection or ETFs' own trading activity.
-Conversely, ETF disclosure quality is associated with smaller bond price dispersion by up to 27 basis points.
+Rather, ETF disclosure quality is associated with lower retail markups by up to 30 basis points.
 In the primary market, when municipalities have outstanding ETF-held bonds, their new issues have lower yields and smaller price dispersion.

 Keywords: exchange-traded funds, market transparency, municipal bonds, price dispersion, OTC markets